 In need of the perfect get up for an upcoming ComiCon?
-Last minute invite to an outer space themed costume party?
+Last-minute invite to a space-themed costume party?
 Never fret.
 Here are ten iconic sci-fi vixens that make for attractive and creative costumes.

 1. Princess Leia in Return of the Jedi

 The legendary gold bikini Carrie Fisher dons in Star Wars may not the most original choice as far as costumes go, but it is certainly classic.
 Packaged costumes can be bought online, at plenty of costume shops, or a determined seamstress could construct a homemade version.
 However, the embellished brass bra and g-string may be a bit difficult to recreate.